Equine Tourism - Ride Leader Level 2

 You can pay for your membership by monthly or annual Direct Debit, as well as credit or debit card.
 If you choose to pay by annual Direct Debit, you’ll also receive a £5 discount on your first year’s payment.
 Join online now or call our membership team on 02476 840506.

 We recommend you apply for your exam three to four months before you wish to take it, as this gives you the best chance of getting your preferred venue and date.
-You need to complete an application form (for 2016 exams or 2017 exams) or call the Education Department on 02476 840508.
+You need to complete an application form or call the Education Department on 02476 840508.
 Please make sure you have your membership number and credit or debit card details handy.

 You will receive confirmation letter in the post confirming your exam date and time.
 If you have not received this or are unsure please contact the Education Department.
 Please be aware that dates on the website are subject to change so please refer to your confirmation letter for your exam date and time.